Barisozsefil/Barisozsefil/README.md

 # 💫 About Me:
-Hello 🖐<br>I am a student<br>A versatile digital product designer, a student engaged in UI/UX design and coding.<br>Python , HTML CSS
+Hello 🖐<br>I am a student<br>A versatile digital product designer, a student engaged in UI/UX design and coding.<br>Python SQL , HTML CSS

 ## 🌐 Socials: